School of Chinese Studies

 • Post-program Student Ambassador opportunities with CI and 100 Thousand Strong.
 Learn More

 Contributing to our program’s success is a team of high quality staff and teachers.
-Lead teachers sourced from top U.S. universities and K-12 schools – including Harvard and Stanford – are responsible for maintaining the Institute’s language learning standards abroad, developing course curricula, recruiting teachers and administering professional development training for our Chinese staff members.
+Lead teachers sourced from top U.S. universities and K-12 schools are responsible for maintaining the Institute’s language learning standards abroad, developing course curricula, recruiting teachers and administering professional development training for our Chinese staff members.

-Our Chinese language teachers in Beijing are recruited from some of China’s top universities, including: Beijing Normal University, Beijing Language University, and East China Normal University.
-All teachers undergo a series of professional development workshops prior to working with students to ensure that they are fully versed in American educational methodologies.
+Our Chinese language teachers in Beijing are recruited from some of China’s top universities, including: Beijing Normal University, Beijing Language University and Capital Normal University.
+All teachers undergo a series of professional development workshops prior to working with students to ensure that they are fully prepared to teach American students a rigorous curriculum.

 The language learning curriculum shared by our summer programs is a synthesis of the National Standards for Foreign Language Education guidelines set by the American Council on the Teaching of Foreign Languages (ACTFL) and the pedagogical methodology used at programs operated by top American universities.
 In short, our students learn Mandarin through a variety of methods, each of which emphasizes his/her speaking, listening, reading, and writing skills.